I’ve been interpreting at European Works Councils for the best part of a decade.

 Not only this, but the advantage of the interpreter having attended previous meetings means valuable time isn’t wasted on unnecessary explanations of past minutes or meetings.

-The final benefit?
 The trust that your staff have in your interpreter – it goes a long way to help in what can be difficult negotiations and discussions.